-Sometimes I feel the need to indulge in some engineering based fun.
+Sometimes I feel the need to indulge in some engineering-based fun.
 I am lucky enough to have access to loads of very cool software, gadgets and machines.
 So when I started working on some new Phi related marketing images for the White Horse CAD Limited’s website I thought to myself.
-I have always wanted a Fibonacci Gauge, but I could never justify the cost, the cheapest I could find were close on £40.
-So, I decided, I can design and make my own set, with what I have to hand..
+I have always wanted a Fibonacci Gauge, but I could never justify the cost, the cheapest I could find was close to £40.
+So, I decided, I can design and make my own set, with what I had to hand.

 Starting in SolidWorks I created an equation driven sketch that allowed me to model the 4 main components that make up the gauge.
 The sketch was configured so that all of the components were laid out ready for cutting on a CO2 laser cutter.

 This was a fun little project that demonstrates how SolidWorks uses parametric equation driven sketches to create simple mechanisms.
-If you would like to know more, or have an unmet product development need that you would like to discuss with us please use the contact form below.
+If you would like to know more or have an unmet product development need that you would like to discuss with us please contact us.